 Waimea Canyon offers free admission and is open daily during daylight hours.
 The 10-mile long, 3600-feet-deep Canyon offers many hiking and picnicking opportunities.
 Or drive over to two lookouts, the Puu ka Pele and Puu Hinahina, park your car and just take in the majestic sights.

 Take a full day and drive the Road to Hana.
-Start early, because it is a long drive, as well as a long day.
+Start early, because it’s a long drive, as well as a long day.
 Lyn says she remembers doing this drive as a little girl and falling asleep, because it was so long!
+Be sure to check out a driving app tour, which will talk you through the drive and tell you exactly where to stop and what you can skip.

 When in Maui, you’re likely to end up in Lahaina.
 Once the capital of the Kingdom of Hawaii with a storied whaling tradition, Lahaina remains a cultural hub in west Maui.
 Near the center of town is a fascinating botanical site: the banyan tree.